How to get more active: Healthy Diet Plan

 In our latest Healthy Diet Plan, we’ve highlighted recipes that are particularly beneficial after exercise as they supply a suitable balance of protein and carbohydrates.
 If you haven’t already, sign up today to receive free online access to the plan.

 Three tips to increase your activity levels

 1. Find an exercise you enjoy

-If your aim is to increase the amount of activity you do, it’s a good idea to pick an activity you really enjoy.
-The more you like what you’re doing, the more likely you are to stick with it in the long-term.
+If your aim is to increase the amount of activity you do, it’s a good idea to choose an activity you really enjoy.
+The more you like what you’re doing, the more likely you are to stick with it in the long term.
 Walking, running or cycling outdoors in your local area can be a great way to get some fresh air while you work out.
 Online yoga, pilates or dance classes can be a great way to increase flexibility and get your heart rate up.

 2. Protein and carbs are key